XYGaoG/CGC/readme.md

 ## Citation

-If you find this repository to be useful, please cite our paper.

 ```
-@article{gao2025rethinking,
+@inproceedings{gao2025rethinking,
  title={Rethinking and Accelerating Graph Condensation: A Training-Free Approach with Class Partition},
  author={Gao, Xinyi and Ye, Guanhua and Chen, Tong and Zhang, Wentao and Yu, Junliang and Yin, Hongzhi},
- journal={Proceedings of the ACM Web Conference},
+ booktitle={Proceedings of the ACM on Web Conference 2025},
  year={2025}
 }
 ```